Juliana Canfield

 Juliana Canfield is an American actress.
-She is best known for her role as Jess Jordan on the HBO series Succession (2018–present).
-She was also main cast member Beth DeVille on the post-apocalyptic drama Y: The Last Man (2021).
+She is best known for her role as Jess Jordan on the HBO series Succession (2018–2023).
+She is also known for portraying Beth DeVille on the post-apocalyptic drama series Y: The Last Man (2021) and Janine Harris on the Peacock crime drama series The Calling (2022).

+Canfield received a nomination for the Tony Award for Best Featured Actress in a Play for her performance in Stereophonic (2024).

-Early life
+Early life and education

-Canfield is a graduate of the David Geffen School of Drama at Yale University, graduating with an MFA in Acting in 2017.
-Canfield also earned a Bachelor of Arts degree majoring in English and graduated cum laude from Yale College in 2014.
+Canfield earned a Bachelor of Arts degree majoring in English and graduated cum laude from Yale College in 2014.
+She then attended and graduated from the Yale School of Drama with an MFA in Acting in 2017.
+Her great-grandfather was the wealthy book publisher Cass Canfield.
+She was a debutante at the French debutante ball Bal des Débutantes in Paris in 2013.

 Career

 Canfield played the role of Christina in the 2019 revival of Maria Irene Fornes's play Fefu and Her Friends at the Theatre for a New Audience in Brooklyn.
-Canfield has featured in the recurring role of Kendall Roy's executive assistant, Jess Jordan, in the HBO comedy-drama Succession, first appearing in the show's second episode, and continuing to recur throughout the first and second seasons.
+Canfield featured in the recurring role of Kendall Roy's executive assistant, Jess Jordan, in the HBO comedy-drama Succession, first appearing in the show's second episode, and continuing in the role throughout the remainder of the show.
 Canfield's role as Jordan was highlighted by The Ringer critic Jessica MacLeish in an article titled 'An Ode to Jess Jordan' during the second season.
-She is scheduled to continue the role in the upcoming third season of the show.
 In 2021, Canfield starred as Beth DeVille, the girlfriend of lead character Yorick Brown, the only male survivor of a virus that wipes out all others with a Y-chromosome, on the FX comic-book adaptation Y: The Last Man.
+In 2022, Canfield portrayed an NYPD detective, Janine Harris, in the crime drama The Calling.